wizardwatson/metricreserve/README.txt

 TO DO:

 	MISCELLANEOUS
+		cron finish:
+			call multi
+			viewer for completed processes
+			ability to call manually
+			test accounts?
+			user status update for which tree belongs to check graph to prevent cross-tree activity

 		show QR code on ticket page
 		polylines and for reserve account view
 		valid names should be 50 character or less?